 Cycling nutrition is one of the most over-discussed and under-applied topics in the sport.
 Most amateurs know the general principles.
-Almost none of them act on those principles consistently in training and racing.
-The gap between knowing and doing is where the performance is.
+Almost none act on those principles consistently in training and racing.
+The gap between knowing and doing is where the performance is hiding.

 This is the curated list of Roadman Cycling Podcast episodes on nutrition that consistently move that needle.
 Listen in order if you can.
 If you can only choose one, the "Start here" section names the episode that earns priority.